 It is no secret that the average black family has less wealth than their counterparts.
 Researchers often study and report that the financial well-being of African Americans lags that of the U.S. population.
 Knowing and understanding there is a problem is the initial step in fixing it, and while not a cure-all, increasing financial literacy can lead to improved financial wellness regardless of income level.
-Awareness of your financial situation coupled with having a targeted financial plan that underscores financial literacy is a road map for long-term wealth building and financial success.
+Awareness of your financial situation coupled with having a targeted financial plan that underscores financial literacy is a road map for long-term wealth building and financial self-care.

 Financial literacy is not arduous.
 It means having the knowledge and resources that enables sound financial decision making and effective management of personal finances.
 Moreover, improved financial literacy contributes to improved financial well-being.